Herbs and Roots for Removing Hexes and Curses

 Have you ever been hexed or cursed?
 You might have felt sad or anxious, plagued with nightmares, or just seemed to experience a severe streak of bad luck.
 It might have left you at the end of your rope, willing to do almost anything to break the spell and lift the jinx placed on you.
 Fortunately, breaking a curse is fairly simple -- all you need are the right tools and knowledge.
 These herbs are powerful hex-breakers that can help cleanse negative energy from you and get things back to normal.

-Angelica archangelica, or simply angelica, is known for its white flowers and fragrant roots.
+Angelica archangelica, or simply angelica, also known as Holy Ghost Root or Archangel Root, is known for its white flowers and fragrant roots.
 The whole roots are wonderful protective charms, but pieces are also useful for adding to baths, protective charm bags, or using in washes.

 To remove a curse from your home, brew the angelica in some hot water.
 Strain out the root, and add half of the liquid to a bucket of wash water.
 Thoroughly mop your home from the back to the front, and dispose of the dirty water over your shoulder, toward the rising sun.
 When your floor has dried, sprinkle the rest of the angelica tea in the corners of each room.

 You can also follow the instructions above, then add the liquid to a cleansing bath.
 Angelica is a very powerful purifier and remover of hexes and curses.

 Five finger grass, or Potentilla species, is sometimes known as cinquefoil.
 The leaves have five "fingers" each, and each one is said to represent health, wealth, love, wisdom, and power.
 It is often used as an herb for luck in money or love matters, as well as a protective talisman.
 Drain an egg from its shell, then fill the shell with dried five finger grass and seal it with wax.
 Any home that has this egg charm will be free of evil.